dleonard0/red-json/STYLE.md

 Avoid `alloca()`.
 Avoid variable-length arrays (VLAs).
 If you need these, prefer your caller to provide a buffer.

+# Unit tests

+Unit tests should be placed in simple programs whose name begins with `t-`.
+These programs are self-contained and may be run in parallel by `make check`.

+Each test program should be a simple `main()` function that sets up the functions under test, and uses `assert()` for every expected outcome.

+Keep test programs simple.
+They should not need arguments.
+They should not over-test.

+Avoid too many levels of preprocessor macros.
+Macros are handy for exercising multiple aspects of a function, but because test programs are used for debugging ("Why did my change over *here* cause that test to fail over *there*?") it should be clear how to run the test in a debugger and step into the failure.

 # Comment style